 UNESCO has declared the cultural importance of the Afghan rug by stating that it upholds and represents Afghanistan’s culture in an accurate manner.
 The functionality of the rug dates back to tribal living, wherein each tribe had to fulfill its own needs, using animal fur to create belts and rugs to give warmth.
 Gradually, the complexity of design began to increase, as artisans grew more and more skilled.

 The rugs are not only a commodity, but also show strong devotion, hard work, efforts and the talent of the women and men crafting them collaboratively inside their homes.
 The elegance of these rugs is inseparably linked with Afghani culture and the flavor it brings to the fore.

-Moreover, according to one of craftsmen named Hassan “we prepare best pieces, reflecting our identity and culture in it and give it to brides as gifts to pass on to future generations”.
+According to one of craftsmen named Hassan, the artisans prepare the best piecees that reflect identity, and pass on these marvels from generation to generation.
 Afghanistan is not a rich state, but its residents have big hearts, and do not hesitate to gift these luxurious rugs as legacies to friendships and marital relationships.
 The most unique gift has been the post-conflict rug from 1984, which was gifted to the UNESCO office in Afghanistan as a souvenir.